vanderbilt-data-science/Everything-Github/README.md

 # Everything-Github

-Github repository for learning git and github
+This repository is contains the materials for lessons, workshops, and intensives that the DSI team uses for teaching git and github.